 Preparing healthy snacks for kids doesn’t have to be overcomplicated and time consuming.
 If you ensure you have all the staples for the week and have some combinations in mind you can easily pop something together.

-From the dental perspective, we advise no more than 4-5 sugar intakes per day, this includes snacking and drinks (but excludes milk feeds and water), with each meal time and snack counting as one sugar intake, so when breakfast time, lunch time and an evening meal times are excluded, this leaves two snacks per day as a maximum.
+From the dental perspective, we advise no more than 4-5 sugar intakes per day.
+This includes snacking and drinks (but excludes milk feeds and water).
+And each meal time and snack counts as one sugar intake, so when breakfast time, lunch time and an evening meal times are excluded, this leaves two snacks per day as a maximum.

 The recommended maximum daily allowances are 5 cubes of sugar for 4-6 year olds, 6 cubes for 7-10 year olds and 7 cubes for 11 years and over (one cube of sugar is approximately 4g of sugar).
 There is presently no official maximum intake for sugar consumption for under 4s but food and drink with natural and added sugars should be restricted as much as possible.
 On some recipes, I personally opt to leave out adding honey, fruit juices and sugar when possible.

 See also our recipe filter for healthy snacks for kids and toddlers